|BUY FAMISHED HERE|

 Through the essays runs the story of my love affair with food: foraged food, street food, my tendency to hoard food, dinner parties I’ve thrown, the shared meal as perhaps the highest form of human communion.

-There are several COLOR PLATES of my apartment, garden, and tchotchkes.
+FAMISHED features several color plates of my Pasadena apartment, garden, and tchotchkes.

 Plus, folks, there are recipes!